Recipe

 The preparation

-• Make a fig confit by adding minimal sugar to your fruit and leave to stew over low heat for 15-20 minutes, then refrigerate.
+• To make a fig confit, add minimal sugar to your fruit and let it simmer over low heat for 15-20 minutes, then refrigerate.

-• Then make a reduced vinegar based on red wine vinegar, muscovado sugar, Banyuls wine and leave to cook gently overnight.
+• Next, make a reduced vinegar using red wine vinegar, muscovado sugar, Banyuls wine and let it cook gently overnight.

-• Brush this vinegar on the fruit before cooking at 180 degrees for 7 minutes and brush again when removed from the oven.
+• Brush this vinegar onto the fruit before baking at 180 degrees for 7 minutes and brush again when taking out of the oven.

-• Make a very thin gavotte tile in the shape of a flower.
-The important thing is to have a very crispy and preferably thin tile/biscuit.
+• Make a very thin gavotte tuile in the shape of a flower.
+The important thing is to have a very crispy and preferably thin tuile/biscuit.

-• To serve, place the lemon curd at the bottom of the plate, arrange the still warm roasted fruit and slices of fresh fig.
+• For plating, place the lemon curd at the bottom of the plate, arrange the still warm roasted fruit and slices of fresh fig.

-• Add the fig compote to the center, a sorbet, sprinkle with muscovado sugar to "season the dessert" as well as a little cooking juice from the roasted figs and the tuile to finish.
+• Add the fig compote to the center, a sorbet, sprinkle with muscovado sugar to "season the dessert" along with a little cooking juice from the roasted figs and the tuile to finish.

 ~